piesauce/jekyll-now/jots.md

 ---
-layout: page
+layout:page
-title: Jots of a former nihilist
+title:Jots of a former nihilist permalink:/jots/
-permalink: /jots/
 ---